ds21h/JB_Sudoku/README.md

 History

+Version 1.3 - 31-07-2021
+-   Deleted the 'new' menu option as it was never used.
+-   Renamed 'Generate' menu option to 'new'
+-   Replaced AsyncTask by Runnable in a threadpool
+-   Introduced threadpool on application level
+-   Changed all thread uses to threadpool

 Version 1.2.1 - 18-02-2021
 -   Introduced transactions on the DB.
 The multi-threaded approach introduced in Version 1.2 sometimes caused problems with simultaneous access.